RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 - Take quick measurements directly on your PC.

 |
-|

 ***********
 Quick start
 ***********

-Start the SCPI server.
-This is done simply by clicking on the SCPI server icon and starting the SCPI server.
-When the SCPI server is started, the IP address of your board will be shown.
-This IP address must be entered into your scripts.
-Starting the SCPI server can also be done manually via Terminal (see below).
+To initiate the SCPI server, just click on the SCPI server icon.
+Once the SCPI server is operational, your board's IP address will be displayed.
+This IP address should be incorporated into your scripts.
+Alternatively, you can manually commence the SCPI server using the Terminal (refer to the instructions below).

 To run an example, follow the instructions below:

 #.
-Go to your Red Pitaya main page and select the SCPI server in the Development section.
+Go to your Red Pitaya web interface and select the SCPI server in the *Development* section.

     .. figure:: img/scpi-homepage.png